Skip to content

 registry access."""

-metadata = self._sessions.get(session_id)
+metadata = self._channels.get(channel_id)

 if metadata is None:

-raise NotFoundError(f"session not found: {session_id}")
+raise NotFoundError(f"channel not found: {channel_id}")

 adapter = self._adapter_for(metadata.manifest.type, metadata.manifest.version)